TwoBitMachines/FlareEngineDocs/source/systems/projectile.rst

      - Name the projectile.
 This must be unique for identification purposes.

    * - Projectile Type.
      - A Bullet is a discrete gameobject.
-An Instant is a raycast.
+Instant is a raycast.
 Short Range is a BoxCollider2D.
+Grappling Gun is a raycast with a LineRenderer.

    * - Ammo Type
      - If Discrete is enabled, the ammo count will be decreased by a unit of one.
 If Continuous is enabled,